Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Social media use is a big deal.
 Many of us can't stay without scrolling through at least one social media app a day, and so many rely on it for doing business and marketing.

-However, many critics have spoken of how negatively social media use impacts health, especially among young people.
-One can feel excluded from life and compare their life with others who look good in public, and such thoughts can cause feelings of sadness.
+However, it's now common knowledge that social media use can negatively impact mental health, especially among young people.
+One can feel inferior and compare their life with others who look good in public, true especially for Instagram users, and such thoughts can cause feelings of sadness.
+Anxiety and depression may also be heightened.

-This has led University of Bath researchers to find out if staying off social media will, in turn, benefit mental health.
+University of Bath researchers set out to find out if staying off social media will, in turn, benefit mental health.

 Study results show that participants who took a one-week break from social media experienced improved well-being with reduced signs of depression and anxiety.